Evolving Screendance Gotland

 Practical notes:

-– Please submit a secure online screener and avoid changing the link or password after submission.
-If something needs updating, just let us know. – Make sure all rights for public screening are cleared before submitting. – Films should be presented with their original soundtrack.
-Works not originally in English must include English subtitles.
+• Please submit a secure online screener and avoid changing the link or password after submission.
+If something needs updating, just let us know.

 Deadlines & selection:

-The submission deadline is March 22, 2026.
 We aim to notify all filmmakers of our decisions by the end of March.

 If your film is selected, we’ll ask for a final screening version no later than May 1, 2026.
 Any costs related to creating the screening copy are handled by the filmmaker.